 But while we may not be starving physically, we are starving spiritually.
 Just this past week I spent a portion of my Sunday seeing if there was a church open.
 And yet there were none.
 Despite some states and municipalities easing restrictions on churches, many of them choose to be closed or move their services online.
 And I get it why many church leaders are choosing to stay closed.
 What if someone’s child or an elderly person gets sick and dies?
 No one wants that in their conscience.
 And who can forget the army of lawyers salivating over the thought of suing a church like a bunch of vultures circling a dying man.
 No pastor ever wants to deal with a shyster lawyer.

-Still, most of my depression is the desire to do meaningful work in the local church and the frustration over being locked down for already questionable reasons.
-I cannot be the only one feeling this.
 The truth is, no matter how many zoom calls, or streaming online services we do, it is still not what makes church “church.”
 The church is a community, a family of people of all types of backgrounds.
 Yet the one thing we have in common is that we are followers of Jesus Christ, the only begotten Son of God.
 We stir each other up to love and good works, not neglecting to meet together, but encouraging one another.
 It’s not the business of Christianity Inc and Big Eva that I am hurting over but the overall community in lockdown mode and people getting split over how the church should respond.

 It is a very messy situation with no clear cut answer. because no one knows what is really going on right now or what is true and what is false.
 What is true and not false is that the situation going on is leaving people isolated and splitting the Bride of Christ in two.
 There is an army of lawyers, media scoundrels, Karens with iphones, and law enforcement ready to pounce on a local church to bring them down as has already happened with many churches.